🎬 Getting Started with Deno Fresh: Part II #

 Head for your page or layout component markup (again just like for favicons):

 Nothing to see here.
-TypeScript support come out with Deno out-of-the-box: no need to add a
+TypeScript support comes out with Deno out-of-the-box: no need to add a

 typescript-eslint config.
 Just start coding in TypeScript.